Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Pray: Although you can’t congregate in gatherings, many faith groups have organized streaming services to pray and worship collectively.

-- Spread cheer: When you cheer someone up, you also cheer up yourself.
-Leave your family encouraging notes or send your neighbour some homemade cookies to brighten up their day!
+- Spread cheer: When you cheer someone else up, you also cheer up yourself.
+Leave your family encouraging notes, or have flowers delivered to your neighbour to brighten up their day!
+(You’ll also be supporting your local florist during the pandemic, which is crucial for the survival of small businesses.)

 - Spa day: While you can’t physically go to the spa yourself, you can take a bubble bath and use DIY spa day suggestions to pamper yourself at home.